tisyasharma/US-air-travel-trends/README.md

 ## Data pipeline
 - Raw T-100 files (1999–2024) → `data/raw_data/`
 - Cleaned flight CSVs → `data/clean_data/`
+- Airport lookup → `data/airports.csv` (required for rebuilds; not included in the repo)
 - `scripts/build_web_data.py` joins airport metadata, trims to top routes/carriers, and writes the JSON feeds.
 - Outputs mirrored to `data/` and `webpage_deliverable/data/` for the static site (including non-generated JSON assets in `data/`).
 - If source data changes, rerun the build script and refresh the page.